 I waltz in a good ten minutes late and earn several dirty looks from the women who pay two hundred dollars an hour to be here.
 I don’t know what it is about kickboxing that excites them, but they’re here and it’s a job.

 “All right!”
 I say, clapping my hands together and striding toward the front of the room.
 “Let’s go to work!”

 I ping the sound system to queue up the gym’s playlist — some horrible custom EDM mix.
-We start every class with fast-paced shadow boxing, and twenty stick women start to move with the music.
+We start every class with fast-paced shadowboxing, and twenty stick women start to move with the music.

-The gym has rigged lights and lasers to flash with the beats, which gives the impression that we’re in a dark club somewhere and these women are fending off unwanted advances.
+The gym has rigged lights and lasers to flash with the beat, which gives the impression that we’re in a dark club somewhere and these women are fending off unwanted advances.
 The heavy bass rattles my skull, and I will myself not to puke all over the front row.

 I lead them through the warmup, trying to guess how many of them have had work done.
 I spot six pairs of fake boobs, nine suspected nose jobs, and a whole lot of surgically enhanced lips.
 Everything in LA is fake.